wareya/benetnasch2/README.md

 Networking uses UDP with a checkpoints system to prevent particular kinds of out-of-order message.
 The general paradigm is extrapo-prediction.

 The character movement solver is extremely well-responding to very dynamic framerates.
 Character collision detection is floatingpoint-perfect.

+Benetnasch compiles and works properly on windows and linux.
+Other platforms have not been tested, but almost definitely work.